internetarchive/dweb-transports/API.md

 This doc provides a concise API specification for the Dweb Javascript Libraries.

-It was last revised (to match the code) on 9 March 2018.
+It was last revised (to match the code) on 23 April 2018.

 If you find any discrepancies please add an issue here.